MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 the six voices/filters that make up the Default Voices voice setting are found in the **Filters** folder:

 ![______](../../media/enhance-your-environment/audio-zones/012-filters.png)

+**tip**: Voice Settings and Voice Setting Collections are *Scriptable Objects*.
+A Voice Setting Collection Scriptable Object can be added to the overall environment, to an acoustic zone (tbd what is this?) in the environment, or to an Audio Zone in the environment.

 Breakdown
 tbd (I think):